beepbeeptechnology/beepbeeptechnology.github.io/docs/index.md

 That's where we come in.

 ## Approach
 We understand that most people want this complexity to be abstracted away.
-You just want to be able to get the data you want into the tools and places they need it, and you need to be sure that it is:
+You just want to be able to get the data you want into the tools and places you need it, and you need to be sure that it is:

 * timely
 * reliable